The Human–AI Semantic Declaration Interface

 • unstable interpretation

-The Human–AI Semantic Declaration Interface proposes a different approach.
+The Human–AI Semantic Declaration Interface addresses this at the root.

 The Core Principle

-Before AI systems begin reasoning, the meaning of the task should first be declared.
+Before AI systems reason, the conditions of the task must be explicitly declared.

 Six Semantic Fields